 - The status of the disposition of the case is shown that there is no conviction and that the case has been dismissed.
 For example, in Dallas County, Texas, if Judicial Clemency has been granted, the computer system will show a status of JGSA.
 That means the Judgment of Guilt has been Set Aside.
 This information is, of course, also in the court's file for this case.

 - Your right to own a firearm is restored.
 This is a very important benefit to a person that is an avid hunter or just feels safer and more comfortable having a firearm in their possession.
 It is to be noted that a convicted felon faces a Third degree felony if caught with a firearm in their possession.
 If the conviction that made them a felon is set aside, he does not have to worry about this.
-It is also important to point out that a person convicted of an Assault Family violence charge could also face serious charge if found in possession of a firearm within 5 years of completing probation.
-Again the Set Aside will prevent this from occurring.